2004 United States Senate elections: Arkansas

 Incumbent Democrat Blanche Lincoln ran for re-election.
 Lincoln won re-election over Republican State Senator Jim Holt while President George W. Bush carried the state with almost the same margin of victory.

 The Democratic Party held super-majority status in the Arkansas General Assembly.
 A majority of local and statewide offices were also held by Democrats.
 This was rare even for the time in the South, where a majority of statewide offices were and still are held by Republicans.
 Arkansas had the distinction in 1992 of being the only state in the country to give the majority of its vote to a single candidate in the presidential election—native son Bill Clinton—while every other state's electoral votes were won by pluralities of the vote among the three candidates.
 Arkansas had since become more reliably Republican in presidential elections.
 The state voted for George W. Bush over John Kerry in 2004.
 Lincoln won by 2% less than she had in 1998.

 Democrats at the time had an overwhelming majority of registered voters, and the Democratic Party of Arkansas was more conservative than the national entity.
 Two of Arkansas' three Democratic Representatives at the time were members of the Blue Dog Coalition, which tends to be more pro-business, pro-military spending, and socially conservative than the Democratic mainstream.

 Lincoln was a popular incumbent.
-In March, she an approval rating of 55%.
+In March, she had an approval rating of 55%.
 Lincoln calls herself an advocate for rural America, having grown up on a farm herself.
 Holt is from Northwest Arkansas, who also lives on a farm.
 Holt was widely perceived as a long shot.
 By the end of June, he only raised $29,000, while Lincoln had over $5 million cash on hand.
 Lincoln won re-election by over 11%.